Yes, we now live in a digital world, and the banking system has caught the drift!

 However, if you want more benefits, you can go for the ManulifeMONEY+ Visa Infinite.

 This credit card will cost you $99 per year.
-For the welcome bonus, it is raised to 10% cash back on the first $2,500 you spend in grocery purchases for the first three months.
+The welcome bonus is raised to 10% cash back on the first $2,500 you spend in grocery purchases for the first three months.
 This can save you up to $250.
 Subsequently, you’ll earn:

 3% cash back on groceries ($25,000 limit), then